opentext-idol/idol-oem-tutorials/tutorials/eduction/eduction_server.md

 The ACI (Autonomy Content Infrastructure) Client API enables easy communication between custom-built applications and IDOL ACI servers.

-You should already be familiar with the Python ACI API wrapper, which is included in this tutorial package under `resources/aci_api/Python`.
+If you are not already familiar with the Python ACI API wrapper, refer to [resources/aci_api/Python](../../resources/aci_api/Python/README.md#python-bindings-for-the-c-aci-api) in this tutorials package.

 Now that you're set up with IDOL Eduction Server and the Python ACI API, it's time to run something useful.
 The included scripts directory contains a file to do just that: `educe_from_text_oem.py` under the `eduction` directory.